WPManageNinja/mollie-for-paymattic/README.md

 #### process.php file
 All the primary and main payment process happens in this file.
 ##### methods
-- init
+- init (trigger all the necessary hooks and methods)
 - getPaymentMode
 - addTransactionUrl
-- choosePaymentMethod
+- choosePaymentMethod (wiil select this payment  method if selected by user)
-- makeFormPayment
+- makeFormPayment (start payment process by triggering handleredirect)
-- getSuccessURL
-- handleRedirect
+- getSuccessURL (return the desired success url where use need to be redirect after successful transaction)
+- handleRedirect (take user to the payment gateway page with all necessary arguments ex: stripe checkout page)
-- handlePaid
+- handlePaid (checks if it paid or not)
-- handleRefund
+- handleRefund (handaling the refund here)
 - getLastTransaction
 - markAsPaid
-- validateSubscription

-All the methods are selfexplanatory, still they may need some explanation to get things more clear
+- validateSubscription (If your payment have subscription option it will validate the subscription)

+Implements all the methods as exact, you may need to make slight changes only where you find mollie is written.

+#### IPN.php file
+Most of the payment mehtod require ipn(Instant payment notification) setup to make payment smooth and reliable.